pbklink/motif-core/etc/motif-core.api.md

     index: Integer;
 }

+// Warning: (ae-missing-release-tag) "BooleanCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class BooleanCorrectnessTableField extends CorrectnessTableField {
+    // (undocumented)
+    protected compareDefined(left: CorrectnessTableValue, right: CorrectnessTableValue): number;
+}

 // Warning: (ae-missing-release-tag) "BooleanCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)